Immigration to Tanzania

 Visitors Visa: while it is possible for certain countries to get a 90 days visa at the port of entry in Tanzania, it is best to get one before as the queues are often very long.
 These can be obtained by the nation’s E-visa application system or at a Tanzanian Embassy or consulate in your home country.

-Work permits: To work in this country, foreigners need a work permit.
+Work permits: To work in Tanzania, foreigners need a work permit.
 You can get it through online or from the Tanzanian Embassy or Consulate in abroad before relocation.
 There are three main types of Work permit Class A, B and C. Class A is for entrepreneurs, investors and businessmen.
 Most expats apply for Class B work permit as this allows the holder to be employed by any Tanzanian Company.
 Class C is for missionaries and students who want to work as part-timers.

 Residence Permit: Expats want to reside in this nation for more than three months then they will need to apply for the Tanzanian residence permit.
 Most of the times these residence permits are bound with the type of work permit an expat has got.
 The documents required and processing time depends on the type of residence permit an expat is applying for.